wagtail-deprecated/vagrant-wagtail-base/README.md

 # Vagrant box for Wagtail site development

-A Vagrant box based on Debian Stretch 9.8.0 64 bit, with the dependencies for developing Wagtail sites preinstalled.
+A Vagrant box based on Debian Buster 10.0.0 64 bit, with the dependencies for developing Wagtail sites preinstalled.

 ## Usage

-This box is available on Vagrant cloud (aka Atlas) so can be used by just setting your base box to ``torchbox/wagtail-stretch64``.
+This box is available on Vagrant cloud (aka Atlas) so can be used by just setting your base box to ``wagtail/buster64``.

 To create a new Vagrantfile that uses this box, run the following:

 ```
-vagrant init torchbox/wagtail-stretch64
+vagrant init wagtail/buster64
 ```

 ## What's inside

  - Python 3.7.3 with virtualenv and pip
- - PostgreSQL 11.2 with libpq-dev and contrib
+ - PostgreSQL 11.5 with libpq-dev and contrib
- - Redis 3.2.6
+ - Redis 5.0.3
  - Elasticsearch 5.6.8
  - Vim, Git, GCC (with C++ support)
  - Development headers for Python 3, PostgreSQL and some image libraries (libjpeg, zlib, etc)